Comparison of C Sharp and Visual Basic .NET: Language history

-C# and VB.NET are syntactically very different languages with very different histories.
+C# and VB.NET are very different languages in syntax and history.

 As the name suggests, the C# syntax is based on the core C programming language originally developed by Dennis Ritchie at Bell Labs (AT&T) in the 1970s.
 Java and C++ are two other programming languages whose syntax is also based on the C syntax, so they share a common look and feel.
-See Comparison of Java and C Sharp for more on this topic.
+See Comparison of C Sharp and Java for more on this topic.

 BASIC's roots go back to Dartmouth College.
 BASIC (Beginner's All-purpose Symbolic Instruction Code) was developed in the 1960s as a method to overcome the difficulties of using assembly language written for processor-specific and/or brand name specific mainframes and hardware.
 Programming was hardware dependent by design more so for marketing reasons than to preserve the logical composition of programming that should transcend hardware.
 (Microsoft's claim to fame with its operating system was to free consumers from hardware-specific devices by encapsulating those tasks within its operating system.)
 Code became "portable" due to the compiler, and in fact, both Visual Basic .NET and C# use the same CLR (Common Language Runtime) today.
 Microsoft and HP were interested in creating an ISO standard language, which was the original goal, however; HP dropped its support, and the ISO computer language never materialized as an International Standard.

 VB.NET finds its roots in BASIC.
 In its beginning, BASIC was used in the college community as a "basic" language for first exposure to computer programming and the acronym represented the language accurately.
 In the 1970s, the language was picked up by microcomputer manufacturers of the era to be used as both a simple ROM embedded programming language as well as a quasi operating system for input/output control.
 In the early 1980s, the language was picked up by Microsoft and expanded significantly beyond its original intent into their "Visual Basic" language/platform that was sold throughout the 1990s as a "rapid application development" (RAD) tool for Windows programming.
 It competed directly against other RAD tools of the 1990s such as PowerBuilder.
 Even though Visual Basic was a successful development platform, it was discontinued after its 6th version (VB6) when Microsoft introduced the .NET Framework and its related Visual Studio development platform in the early 2000s.
 At that time, the current C++ and VB6 languages were used by Microsoft as the basis for two new programming languages in their new "Integrated Development Environment (IDE)".
 These languages were named C# and VB.NET.

 In February 2017, Microsoft communicated their intent to end the "co-evolution" strategy between the two languages that had existed since 2010 and allow the two languages to again evolve independently.
 C# is now the dominant Microsoft-based development language.
 Developers will notice that VB 15 (first appearing in Visual Studio 2017) lacks certain language capabilities contained in the new C# 7.3.